wikimedia/mediawiki-tools-phan-SecurityCheckPlugin/README.md

     $ php7 /path/to/phan/phan -p

 ### Docker
-The docker image used by Wikimedia for scanning extensions and skins is available at https://gerrit.wikimedia.org/r/plugins/gitiles/integration/config/+/master/dockerfiles/mediawiki-phan-seccheck .
+The docker image used by Wikimedia's continuous integration for scanning extensions and skins is available at https://gerrit.wikimedia.org/r/plugins/gitiles/integration/config/+/master/dockerfiles/mediawiki-phan-seccheck .

 For more information about Wikimedia's use of this plugin see